andreu-vall/advent-of-code-2022/README.md

 ```

 ## 04. SQL
 Structured Query Language, 'Ess-cue-ell'.
 Installed previously along the MySQL Workbench, which is useless so I uninstalled the Workbench.
+I used Linux's sed to replace - by , in the file to be able to load the file easily in sql.
 ```
-wsl
-sed -i 's/-/,/g' inputs/04.txt
+wsl sed -i 's/-/,/g' inputs/04.txt
 mysql --local-infile=1 -u root -p source src/04.sql
 ```